shuftipro/Android-SDK/verification-without-ocr/README.md

 * ## Asyncronous Feedback

-	If **async** value is set to **true** in the instance you'll instantly get the user's control back so you don't have to wait for the verification results.
+	If **async** value is set to **true** while creating instance you'll instantly get the user's control back so you don't have to wait for the verification results.
 When a request is completed you'll automatically get a callback.

 ## Response Logging